unixorn/sysadmin-reading-list/README.md

 ### Powershell

 Often you'll find yourself in a Windows enviroment, like it or not.
-These might come help you in those cases -
+These resources might help you in those cases -

 * [Best Practices and Style guide](https://github.com/PoshCode/PowerShellPracticeAndStyle)
 * [Powershell Slack](http://slack.poshcode.org) - Think of it as a virtual Powershell user's group.